Pharns/python-learning/README.md

 ## 🚀 Goals
 - Build strong foundations in Python.
 - Complete the 100 Days of Code Bootcamp.
+- Finish all assignments for WGU’s D335 course.
-- Document my learning journey here.
+- Document my learning journey here in this repository.
+- Use the **Python Playground** to explore new ideas, experiment with libraries, and create side-projects for fun.